-1.1.1 Acoustics
+1.1 ACOUSTICS

-We describe the equations modelling the propagation of a sound wave in a fluid.
+In this section we introduce the equations modelling the propagation of sound waves, namely mechanical vibrations, in a fluid, which could be either a gas or a liquid.
 Being able to model, and thus to control, sound propagation is important for numerous industrial and medical applications: not only for the design of concert halls, musical instruments, microphones and loudspeakers, but also for noise and vibration mitigation (e.g. in cars and aircraft), medical ultrasound imaging, non-invasive therapy such as high-intensity focussed ultrasound surgery (HIFU), offshore oil exploration, underwater communication (sonar), bioacoustics, nondestructive testing, sensors...